Umuzi-org/tech-department/content/topics/clean-code/python/_index.md

 ## Strings

 In Python, single-quoted strings and double-quoted strings are the same.
 This PEP does not make a recommendation for this.
-Pick a rule and stick to it.
-When a string contains single or double quote characters, however, use the other one to avoid backslashes in the string.
-It improves readability.
-For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in [PEP 257](https://www.python.org/dev/peps/pep-0257).

-    No:
-    print("This is a string" + ' and also this')

-    Yes:
-    print("This is a string" + " and also this")
+The recommended way of writing strings is by using f strings.
+They allow you to add variables into a string without using `+` to concatenate.
+That improves readability.

+Normal Strings:

+    "Hi my name is " + name + " " + surname + " and I am part of " + company

+F strings:

+    f"Hi my name is {name} {surname} and I am part of {company}"

+ PEP 257 describes good docstring conventions.
+Note that most importantly, the """ that ends a multiline docstring should be on a line by itself:

 ## Naming Conventions